 Contact us before you move to make arrangements to return or dispose of unwanted items.

-If you need repairs while you are travelling, please contact EnableNSW to arrange this.
+If you need repairs while you are travelling, please contact EnableNSW to discuss your request.
 Repairs are generally available during normal business hours and may not be available on weekends or public holidays.

 Where to get further information

 Contact details for primary state and territory aids and equipment schemes are listed below.

 New South Wales

 South: (03) 6222 7226.

 Community Aids and Equipment Program (CAEP)

 What should I do if I have disability services as well as aids and equipment to transfer?